 Termination of Service.
 If an Award recipient's service relationship with Cyclacel terminates for "cause" (as defined in the 2006 Plan), then any unexercised Award shall terminate immediately upon his or her termination of service.
-If an Award recipient's service relationship with Cyclacel terminates for any reason other than for "cause" (excluding death or disability), then the recipient generally may exercise the Award, to the extent vested, within thirty (30) days of such termination to the extent that the Award is vested on the date of termination (but in no event later than the expiration of the term of the Award as set forth in the Award agreement).
+If an Award recipient's service relationship with Cyclacel terminates for any reason other than for "cause" (excluding death or disability), then the recipient generally may exercise the Award, to the extent vested, within thirty (30) days of such termination to the extent that the Award is vested on the date of termination (but in no event later than the expiration of the term of the

+Award as set forth in the Award agreement).
 If the recipient dies within three (3) months following such a termination, the Award generally may be exercised, to the extent vested, within 180 days' of the recipient's death.
 If an Award recipient's service relationship with Cyclacel terminates due to his or her death, the Award recipient's personal representative, estate, or the person who acquires the right to exercise the Award by bequest or inheritance, as the case may be, generally may exercise the Award, to the extent the Award was vested on the date of termination, within one (1) year from the date of the recipient's death.
-If an Award recipient's service relationship with Cyclacel terminates, estate, or the person who acquires the right to exercise the Award by bequest or inheritance, as the case may be, generally may exercise the Award, to the extent the Award was vested on the date of termination, within one (1) year from the date of termination, within one (1) year from the date of terminates due to his or her disability, the recipient's personal representative, estate, or the person who acquires the right to exercise the Award, to the extent the Award by bequest or inheritance, as the case may be, generally may exercise the Award, to the extent the Award by bequest or inheritance, as the case may be, generally may exercise the Award, to the extent the Award was vested on the date of terminati
+If an Award recipient's service relationship with Cyclacel terminates due to his or her disability, the recipient, the recipient's personal representative, estate, or the person who acquires the right to exercise the Award by bequest or inheritance, as the case may be, generally may exercise the Award, to the extent the Award was vested on the date of termination, within one (1) year from the date of the recipient's termination, or if the recipient dies during such one-year period, within the later of one (1) year from the date of the recipient's termination and 180 days from the recipient's death.
+In no event may an Award be exercised later than the expiration of the term of the Award as set forth in the Award agreement.